disinfo-zone/infoscope/README.md

 ## The Problem

 Traditional RSS readers can create anxiety:
-- Unread counts become a constant reminder of "falling behind"
+- Unread counts are a constant reminder of "falling behind"
 - The pressure to "catch up" turns reading into a chore
 - Private feed lists keep valuable curation hidden from others
 - Infinite archives make it hard to "let go" of old content